AlexVasegaard/EOS/README.md

 - cvxopt, gurobipy, pulp, docplex

 Real satellite paths are introduced trough their TLE (Go to www.celestrak.com to obtain TLEs, default are Spot 6,7 and Pleiades A and B)
-Also, there is an option to obtain realtime, historic, or generate weather data (cloud coverage) when generating the scenario.
+Also, there is an option to obtain realtime, historic, or generate weather data (cloud coverage) when generating the scenario, this does however require an API key from OpenWeatherMap.org.

 ## Usage